 The reef has no mooring points and is situated in the Straits of Tiran north of the Thomas Reef and south of the Jackson Reef.
 Woodhouse Reef and Jackson Reef, however, are connected by a shallow bridge.

 "Woodhouse Reef" is the longest of the four reefs in the Strait of Tiran.
 The reef top is about 1.2 kilometers long.
 In the area of the saddle one should be extremely careful, because here we divers are confronted with brutal currents that pull us down.
 This place is also called the "washing machine" by the locals.

-Diving is mainly done on the eastern side where a plateau and canyon are located as well as ... interesting wreckage remains which aren't exactly a sunken wooden house!
-If we avert our gaze from this site, we might just get the chance to catch hammerhead sharks, grey reef sharks, whitetip reef sharks, leopard sharks or eagle rays.
+Diving is mainly on the east side because there is a plateau, a canyon and interesting wreck ruins!
+If we look into the open water we have the chance to spot hammerheads, grey reef sharks, whitetip reef sharks, leopard sharks or eagle rays.

 The canyon is too narrow to dive; best to stay in the upper area.

 - Canyon and Plateau: The most to discover is in the area of the canyon (please do not dive into it!) and on the plateau itself.
 "Woodhouse Reef" is known for the encounter with big fish, so keep all eyes open!